themouette/licpro-php-tp/src/5-content-negotiation.markdown

 Content negotiation means that a single resource can be presented in different ways, depending on the client.
 To achieve this goal, `HTTP headers` are used by a client to present accepted formats.
-Based on this `Accept` header, server can guess the best content to deliver.
+Based on this `Accept` header, the server can guess the best content to deliver.

 Here is an example: